Welcome!

 Contact person within DFPO.

-Select the area, gear and period of interest and press 'Submit my selection'.
+Select the area, gear and year of interest and press 'Submit my selection'.
 The corresponding fishing intensity will then be shown on the map and in the table.

 Select the gear(s):